A new year.

-My “baby” girl becomes a teenager this month!
+This month, my “baby” girl becomes a teenager!

 I didn’t expect we’d be in quarantine by the time her birthday rolled around.
-I didn’t expect we’d still be in quarantine by the time Anna’s birthday came around in March because her birthday was in quarantine last year.
+I didn’t expect we’d still be in quarantine by the time Anna’s birthday came around in March, given her birthday was in quarantine last year.

-In honor of my beautiful youngest turning into a teenager, here is a song for her and her love of rainbows.
+In honor of my beautiful youngest blossoming into a teenager, here is a song for her, and her love of rainbows.

 Here is the original.

-And if you have a birthday coming up in your home, here are some ideas to celebrate a pandemic birthday.
+And if you have a birthday coming up in your household, here are some ideas to celebrate a pandemic birthday.

 Looks like we are doing this

-A few months ago, I learned about a massage technique called Gua Sha and it blew my mind.
-Later I discovered that practically everybody I knew had heard of this and I was like, WHY DOES NO ONE EVER TELL ME ABOUT THINGS?
+I discovered the massage technique called Gua Sha, and it blew my mind.
+Later I found out that almost everyone I knew had heard of it, and I was like, WHY DOESN’T ANYONE EVER TELL ME ABOUT THINGS?

 Just teasing.
-But this has been a bit life-altering for me because it has helped release so much strain I have in my neck from years of writing at the computer.
-So instead of stockpiling this tip for myself, I preferred to share it with all of you.
+But it’s been a bit life-changing for me because it has helped relieve a lot of tension I have in my neck after years of writing on the computer.

 Looks like we are also doing this too?

-Smudging is a sacred Native American practice.
-I found an enlightening article about it here.
+Smudging is a sacred Native American ritual.
+I found an interesting article on it here.

-I use a white sage candle in my home instead of a sage stick because the sage bundles give me a headache.
-But I wish to know your thoughts on this because that article was interesting.
+I use a white sage candle in my home instead of a sage stick, because the sage bundles give me a headache.
+But I’d like to hear your perspectives on this because the article was interesting.

 Looks like I am quoting this